Roberto888888/Remote-Sensing-Project-Polarimetric-SAR/README.md

 to correct in spite of the continuous request from both me and our project supervisor...
 Not to mention the fact that his code is a complete and incomprehensible mess.

-As a result, the final part of the report is disaster that barely makes any sense and therefore I'm only sharing my part of the code.
+As a result, the final part of the report is a disaster that barely makes any sense and therefore I'm only sharing my part of the code and report.

 ---
 What he should've done is using the information that we were provided about the state of the crops to show how the method proposed was better at